g-merrill/making-a-flask-react-app-from-scratch/README.md

 web: gunicorn wsgi:app
 ```
 28) Commit and push changes
-* If not already automatically starting build and deploying :

-28a.
-Under manual deploy, click Deploy Branch
+29) Switching back to Heroku, under manual deploy, click Deploy Branch

-29) Once deployed, go to the deployed url by clicking Open app at the top of the page
+30) Once deployed, navigate to the deployed url by clicking Open app at the top of the page
-* Should see Not Found because you haven't set up the root route at '/'
+* It should give you a Not Found message because you haven't set up the root route at '/'
-30) If you navigate to your deployed url + '/api/items', you should see :
+31) Navigate to your deployed url + '/api/items'.
+You should see :
 ```
 {
 	items: [ ]